 Accreditation means that the school has been guaranteed by an independent agency to offer legitimate degree programs.
 Two primary agencies set the standards and ensure that the program’s curriculum is reviewed by nursing professionals and meets state and federal standards for licensing requirements.
 These agencies are the Commission on Collegiate Nursing Education (CCNE) and the Accreditation Commission for Education in Nursing (ACEN).
 The school you choose should be accredited by one or the other.4

-The main difference between the CCNE and the ACEN is that the ACEN provides accreditation for all nursing educational levels, whereas the CCNE is exclusively for graduate programs and fellowships.
+The main difference between the CCNE and the ACEN is that the ACEN provides accreditation for all nursing educational levels, whereas the CCNE is mostly for graduate programs and fellowships.
 Both meet all U.S. nursing requirements.5

 Accreditation is very important when looking for a position after graduation, as employers will look to this as an indication of superior and valid education.
 Both agencies are highly regarded and are recognized by the U.S. Department of Education.
 They hold online nursing programs to the same high standards as on-campus programs, and they require curricula to have either a clinical or a practicum component.
 Accredited online nursing degree programs must be regularly reviewed and re-accredited.6